 BONUS: Read about how to most effectively produce an inbound marketing program.

-Using tools like Google Analytics, Buffer, SumAll, and others allow you to create regular marketing performance reports.
+Using tools like Google Analytics, Buffer, and others allows you to create regular marketing performance reports.
 These tools also provide automation to have these reports sent to you on a regular basis, without a need to manually log in to review.
 You should set these on autopilot.

 BONUS: Don’t settle for the standard reports, customize them based upon demographics so you can view how your are impacting students vs. parents or other segmented groups.